gillesw/gillesw/README.md

 ### Hi there 👋

-I'm GillesW and I'm currently working as a Scrum Master on PLM projects
+I'm GillesW and I'm currently working as a Solution Architect on 3DExperience PLM to digitally transform my customers.

 This account is personal and has no relation with the company I'm working with or any of my customers.
 <!--